zama-ai/concrete-ml/docs/developer-guide/project_setup.md

 make setup_env
 ```

 At this point, you should consider using Docker as nobody will have the exact same setup as you.
-If, however, you need to develop on your OS directly, you can [ask Zama for help](../README.md#looking-for-support-ask-our-team).
+If, however, you need to develop on your OS directly, you can [ask Zama for help](../#looking-for-support-ask-our-team).

-#### In Docker
+#### in Docker

 Here are the steps you can take in your Docker to try and fix issues: